rust-lang/reference/src/inline-assembly.md

 ```

 r[asm.options.preserve_flags]
 The `preserves_flags` option may be specified.
-The implementation may assume that the value of the status flags are preserved by the assembly block.
+The implementation may assume that the value of the status flags are preserved by the *asm block*.

 > [!TARGET-SPECFIC]
 > - These flags registers must be restored upon exiting the asm block if the `preserves_flags` option is set: